ivosturm/GoogleMapsCustomMarkerReact/README.md

 			* Size attribute; please use an enumeration attribute with possible keys: 'XXS','XS','S','M','L'

 * All other features
-	1. Legend
+	1. Legend (based on enumeration or symbols)
-	2. Interaction via on click infowindow
+	2. Interaction via on click infowindow or directly on click
 	3. Marker Clustering
 	4. SearchBox
-	5. Lines (with/without Markers)
+	5. Lines (Dotted/Dashed/with/without Markers)
-	6. Location based on current location)
+	6. Location based on current location

 	should be self explanatory.
 A print screen for settings per feature is added in the Mendix Marketplace.